veganaize/closure-compiler/Warnings.md

 extraRequire|Warnings about unnecessary goog.require calls|OFF
 fileoverviewTags|Warnings about duplicate @fileoverview tags|WARNING
-globalThis|Warnings about [improper use of the global this](http://closuretools.blogspot.com/2010/10/this-this-is-your-this.html).|WARNING inferredConstCheck|Warnings if a @const declaration contains no declared type and the compiler cannot infer one|OFF internetExplorerChecks|Warnings about syntax error on Internet Explorer.|ERROR invalidCasts|Warnings about invalid type casts.|WARNING misplacedTypeAnnotation|Warnings about jsdoc type annotations that are misplaced|WARNING
+globalThis|Warnings about [improper use of the global this](http://closuretools.blogspot.com/2010/10/this-this-is-your-this.html).|WARNING internetExplorerChecks|Warnings about syntax error on Internet Explorer.|ERROR invalidCasts|Warnings about invalid type casts.|WARNING misplacedTypeAnnotation|Warnings about jsdoc type annotations that are misplaced|WARNING